cultpenguin/sippi-all/doc/Examples/ex_soft_as_hard_data.rst

 ------------------------
 If soft information is scattered, and located relatively far away from each other, then using only co-located soft data my work well.
 But, when soft information is more densely available, using only co-located soft data results in disregarding available information.

-`mps_genesim` can handle non-colocated soft information running both in ENESIM mode (using >1 match in the training image) and Direct Sampling mode  (using only 1 match in the training image).
+`mps_genesim` can handle non-colocated soft information running both in ENESIM mode and Direct Sampling mode (using only 1 match in the training image).
 In both cases one samples from the following conditional distribution during sequential simulation:

 .. math::
    f(m_i | I_{hard}, I_{soft}) = f_{TI}(m_i | \mathbf{m}_c) * \prod_{j=1}^{Nc_{soft}} f_{soft}(m_j)

 where :math:`Nc_{soft}` refer to the number of (the closest) soft conditional points to use.
 This number of defined right next to the maximum number of hard data used for condisioning.
-In the example below, the closest 25 hard and 3 soft data is used
+In order to use non-co-located soft data, the search radius for soft data must be set to a value larger than 0.
+In the example below, the closest 25 hard and 3 soft data is used:

 .. code-block::